rizinorg/rizin/librz/inquiry/README.md

 Module implementing basic and advanced binary analysis.

+## TODO

+* Finish and test cfg recovery for all cases
+* Also make sure to test fallthrough and jump target fields of interp blocks
+* Add final pass for analysis and integrate xrefs and other yield info in result

 ## Interpreter Notes

 Ideas for optimization (do not implement any of these without profiling first):